dongjoon-hyun/spark-connect-swift/README.md

 let statements = [
   "DROP TABLE IF EXISTS t",
-  "CREATE TABLE IF NOT EXISTS t(a INT)",
-  "INSERT INTO t VALUES (1), (2), (3)",
+  "CREATE TABLE IF NOT EXISTS t(a INT) USING ORC", "INSERT INTO t VALUES (1), (2), (3)",
 ]